magarena/magarena/launch4j/Readme.txt

 - added selectable avatar sets in preferences, separate from theme
 - added unlimited undo support
 - added "Reset game" in menu, undoing all moves
-- added counter for number of games played in startup screen
 - added M key as additional shortcut for messages

 Release 1.11 (April 11, 2011)